-a.
-The manager's unit and office shall be centrally located in order to enhance security for the building residents.

-- b.
-Consider providing additional amenities for the manager's unit to attract the best possible manager(s) for the project to assure the long-term success of the project. - c.
-Provide offices for property management and social service staff. - d.
+- a.
+The manager's office shall be centrally located in order to enhance security for the building residents and support relationships between management and residents. - b.
+Provide amenities for the manager's unit to attract the best possible manager(s) for the project to assure the long-term success of the project. - c.
+Provide offices for property management and social service staff.
+Office space should be accessed through more than one doorway, space permitting. - d.
 Show how early input from supportive and social service staff in office design and location was included in the design by providing a statement of certification and/or letter from supportive and social service staff.